Turtley12/pluto/README.md

 # Pluto
-Pluto is a work in progress package manger.
+Pluto is almost a package manger.
 Unlike most package managers, It downloads the source of a package and builds from the source.

 ## Using
 To install a package, run `pluto install <package>` you can find all availible packages with `pluto list`